amygoldlist/amygoldlist.github.io/_posts/2025-09-24-CALCULATOR-FUN.md

 I've learned a lot about teaching over the past 20 years, but I think the lessons that I learned teaching MATH 180 way back when still hold:
 * Just because I explain something really well, doesn't mean the students understand it.
 * Listening to a a lecturer talk about Calculus doesn't actually teach.
 It's the homework / labs / active work that actually gets the concepts in your head.
 * The best resourse in learning how to teach is other teachers - Way back when, several of us new instructors / grad students made a teaching group where we talked things through and traded ideas.
-I
+I still count that group as some of my closest friends.
+* It took me a lot longer to learn to talk with the students, and using their feedback to change my approach.
+I wish I could say I learned that 20 years ago, but it took a bit longer.

 ## Updates
 * I am working on a post about GenAI, which is taking longer than it should.
 The upshot is it's a tool, it can't do everything, but it can do some things...
 * My time as Program Head of the Business Analytics program has finally come to an end after almost 6 years.
 However, I now am Program Head for AI Management, so I'm still doing more administration than needed.
 I'm also serving as faculty rep on BCIT's Education Council, which has been a really eye openeing experience.
 Also, all theRobert's Rules of Order I memorized in High School for model UN have really come in handy!
 * I took an actual vacation where I did not do work for 6 weeks, which was....  so nice.
 * Since Atom shut down, I'm looking for a new Markdown Editor, so feel free to send me recomendations.
+* This website could use a refresh, and I should probably add an RSS feed to the blog...